Neptune Terminals | Coal Capacity Project

 On May 7, 2014, the project permit was extended for a period of an additional two years and is now valid until January 2020.

 On May 7, 2018, an amendment to the project permit was approved subject to 33 additional permit conditions.
 The amendment relates to a re-design of the west quadrant shiploader, and additional mooring dolphin and a gangway at the west end.
 The additional permit conditions relate only to these components of the works.

-Construction is anticipated to begin in July 2018 and be completed by August 2020.
-For more information about the project and construction activities, please go to Neptune Bulk Terminals Ltd.’s website.
+Construction is anticipated to be completed by summer 2021.
+For more information about the project and construction activities, please visit Neptune Bulk Terminals Ltd.’s website.